wuxc/pywin32doc/md/PyIMsgStore.md

   -  *flags* : int

-    Bitmask of flags that controls how the object is opened.
+    Bitmask of flags that controls how the object is opened\.